bxparks/AceRoutine/README.md

 instance of an internally generated class named `CustomCoroutine_blinkSlow` which is a subclass of `CustomCoroutine`.

-Custom coroutines are useful if you need to create multiple coroutines which share methods or data structures.
+Custom coroutines were intended to be useful if you need to create multiple coroutines which share methods or data structures.
+In practice, however, I have yet to find a use for them.
+Instead, I have found that the *Manual Coroutines* described in the next section to be more useful.

 ### Manual Coroutines